treesess/STEAMRELAY/showcase/250831 silicon rubber pad for resin work/readme.md

 with the SSR pad, even when resin accidentally leaked out, it was easy to manage and recover a good state of wanted resin on the flower surfaces.

+and, resin never sticks to SSR, so pretty easy to clean up. protect your desk from being ruined by resin works.

 i searched around and asked LLM, seemed like no one tried this before. but it was pretty interesting, wasn't it?